Tomislav Momirović: Political career

 On 25 October 2020, it was announced that Momirović will be the new Minister of Construction, Transport and Infrastructure in the Government of Serbia and Prime Minister Ana Brnabić starting from 28 October 2020.
 President Aleksandar Vučić pointed out that Momirović's candidacy for the Minister of Construction, Transport and Infrastructure, should not be a surprise as "not only did he come from a successful company, but he was willing to accept the blows of various political, and especially economic ignoramuses, even when he opposed an increase in the minimum wage".
 Momirović said that "Vučić is a historical figure for him and that it is an honor for him to be a part of this story".

+In the cabinet of Miloš Vučević, Momirović was appointed minister of internal and foreign trade.
+Following the Novi Sad railway station canopy collapse and the death of 15 people on 1 November 2024, Momirović announced his resignation on 20 November.
+His resignation was acknowledged by the National Assembly on 25 November.